Women's History Month

 Notable Women in New York History

-Discover more about the ten influential women featured in the Women's History Month banner above and how their efforts to elevate the status of women continue to make an impact in New York and throughout the world.
+Discover more about influential women with ties to New York State and how their efforts to elevate the status of women continue to make an impact in New York and throughout the world.

 Jennifer Lemak, NYSM Chief Curator of History